Austin-dv-Evans/Austin-dv-Evans/README.md

 - 👶🏼 - I just became a dad for the first time to my beautiful daughter Luna.

-- 🤔  - I am currently looking for help with finding my first full time roll as a Software Engineer!
+- 🥳 - I am no longer looking for my first full time roll as a Software Engineer!

 - 📫 - How to reach me: austin.dv.evans@gmail.com